 You must submit a written notice including your signature to the Office of Elections in order to cancel your registration.
 Some states include a cancellation notice with their Voter Registration Application (as Virginia does) so that when you complete an application in another state that cancellation form is forwarded to the appropriate office for action.
 This process is not always successful.

 To cancel your Virginia voter registration:

-- You can send us your Virginia Voter Card with an indication on the back that you want your registration canceled (or you can specify that you’ve moved out of state, for example) sign the card, date it, and mail it to us.
+- You can send us your Virginia Voter Card with an indication on the back that you want your registration canceled (or you can specify that you’ve moved out of state, for example) sign the card, date it, and mail

-- Or, you may write a letter with the following information:
+- Or, you may write a letter that includes the following information:

 ◦ Full legal name